Fractal Design

 The front also supports a solid three 140mm fans.

 Fractal’s added a sloped PSU shroud—or scoop—to direct airflow right toward the GPU.
-It’s a smart feature, and one we’ve seen modders 3D-print solutions for (I’m looking at you, Optimum Tech).
+It’s a smart feature, and one we’ve seen modders 3D-print solutions for (I’m looking at you, Ali from Optimum Tech).
 Given how much cooling modern GPUs demand, it’s a timely addition.
 In Steve’s review over at Gamers Nexus, the scoop helped lower overall case temps compared to earlier models.

 There are also solid upgrades to the cable management side of things.
 Big cutouts inside the case and useful clips behind the right panel make dealing with messy wires a lot less painful.